Fancy An American Football Match? NFL Owner Bids For London's Wembley Stadium

 In what The Guardian called "an extraordinary deal," Khan reportedly offered the FA a lump sum of nearly $835 million, and offered to allow the association to retain some of the revenue generated, valued at an additional $417 million.

-Khan, who was born in Pakistan, also owns Fulham in the English Premier League.
+Khan, who was born in Pakistan, also owns Fulham which plays in the Championship League, the second tier of English soccer.
 In a statement posted to Fulham's website, Khan explained that his bid was an effort to "protect the Jaguars' position in London at a time when other NFL teams are understandably becoming more interested in this great city."

 The businessman, who made his money in auto parts, seemed to recognize that his bid might be unpopular with both Fulham fans and English soccer supporters generally: